EndlessSora/focal-frequency-loss/README.md

 bash scripts/VanillaAE/train/celeba_recon_w_ffl.sh
 ```

 After training, inference on the newly trained models is similar to [Test and Evaluation Metrics](#test-and-evaluation-metrics).
-The results could be better reproduced on NVIDIA Tesla V100 GPUs.
+The results could be better reproduced on NVIDIA Tesla V100 GPUs with `torch<=1.7.1,>=1.1.0`.

 ## More Results